propalparolnapervom/MONITORING/NAGIOS/README.md

 ## ARCHITECTURE

+Three important components of Nagios architecture are:
+    1) Web Interface (GUI)
+    2)Nagios Server
+    3)Plugin

+In general:

     - Nagios is built on a server/agents architecture.

     - Usually, on a network, a Nagios server is running on a host, and Plugins interact with local and all the remote hosts that need to be monitored.